SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 			<td>The i18n property is an **optional** attribute and contains one of the following:

  -   A URL string to the properties file that contains the text symbols for the descriptor; the URL is interpreted relative to the `manifest`.
- > Note:
- > The path to the i18n file must not exceed 100 characters.

  -   An object that has been defined as described in [Terminologies](Terminologies_eba8d25.md).